DCC-Lab/PyHardwareLibrary/README-USB.md

 You are here because you have an interest in programming hardware devices, and the communication with many of them is through the Universal Serial Bus, or USB.
 The USB standard is daunting to non-expert for many reasons: it was created to solve problems related to the original serial port RS-232, and if you have not worked with old serial ports, some of the problems USB solves will not be apparent to you or may not even appear necessary.
 In addition, because it is so general (universal), it needs to provide a solution to many, many different types of devices from mouse pointers to all-in-one printers, USB hubs, ethernet adaptors, etc. Therefore, when you are just trying to understand serial communications for your problem ("*I just want to send a command to my XYZ stage!*"), all this complexity becomes paralyzing.
 I hope to help you understand better from the perspective of a non-expert.

-Of course, you don't always need to program eveerything from scratch: very often, manufacturers will provide a Python Software Development Kit (or SDK) with all the work done for you.
-However, we assume here that either it is not available or you simply want to learn how they are made.
+Of course, you don't always need to program everything from scratch, like we will do here: very often, manufacturers will provide a Python Software Development Kit (or SDK) with all the work done for you.
+If it exists, use it.
+However, we assume here that either such an SDK is not available or you simply want to learn how they are made.

 ## Inspecting USB devices